Should Deliberative Democrats Eschew Modernist Social Science? (with Nabil Ansari & Mark Bevir). Political Studies. Online first: July 2022.

 What is a Deliberative System?
 A Tale of Two Ontologies (with Mark Bevir).
 European Journal of Political Theory.
 22(3), 2023, pp. 445-464.

 Article available here.

 Deliberative systems theorists have not explained what a deliberative system is.
 There are two problems here for deliberative systems theory: an empirical problem of boundaries (how to delineate the content of a deliberative system) and a normative problem of evaluation (how to evaluate the deliberation within a deliberative system).
 We argue that an adequate response to these problems requires a clear ontology.
 The existing literature suggests two coherent but mutually exclusive ontologies.
 A functionalist ontology postulates self-sustaining deliberative systems with their own functional goals and logics independent of human intentionality.
 In contrast, an interpretive ontology conceives of deliberative systems as the products of the beliefs and actions of the actors in the relevant practices – deliberative systems derive from human intentionality.
 We conclude by showing how these conflicting ontologies lead to different empirical and normative agendas.

 Interpretivism and Social Practices (with Mark Bevir).
-(Working Paper)
+(Work in Progress)

 Diasporic Commitments (with Kennedy Chi-pan Wong).
 (Work in Progress)